vaavva/azure-sdk-for-c-hfsm/sdk/iot/docs/mqtt_state_machine.md

 ## High-level architecture

 Device Provisioning and IoT Hub service protocols require additional state management on top of the MQTT protocol.
-The Azure IoT SDK components provide a common programming model for the C SDK.
+The Azure IoT SDK for C provides a common programming model layered on an MQTT client selected by the application developer.

 The following aspects are being handled by the SDK:
 1. Generate MQTT CONNECT credentials.
-1. Obtain SUBSCRIBE topic filters required by various service features.
+1. Obtain SUBSCRIBE topic filters and PUBLISH topic strings required by various service features.
-1. Output a standardized MQTT PUBLISH object.
 1. Parse service errors and output an uniform error object model (i.e. az_result)
 1. Provide the correct sequence of events required to perform an operation.
 1. Provide suggested timing information when retrying operations.

+The following aspects need to be handled by the application or convenience layers:
+1. Ensure secure TLS communication using either server or mutual X509 authentication.
+1. Perform MQTT transport-level operations.
+1. Delay execution for retry purposes.
+1. (Optional) Provide real-time clock information and perform HMAC-SHA256 operations for SAS token generation.

 ## Components